How do the payroll formulas work?

 ANSWER=45

 Note: Our formulas thus far have been positive numbers; however, most formulas are used for deductions and therefore would have a minus (-) sign after the equals (=) sign.
-If you do not have a minus (-) sign in your deductions formula, then the formula will not calculate.
+If you don’t have a minus (-) sign in your deductions formula, then the formula won’t calculate.

 Now, let us add a few more lines to the formula and see what happens.
 This is the basic SUI formula.
-It incorporates a Limit, and the percentage is defined in the formula instead of being pulled from the employee record as in our last example.
+It incorporates a Limit, and the percentage is defined in the formula instead of pulling from the employee record as in our last example.
 It also uses a basic If, Then, Else statement.
 (IF something is TRUE, THEN do this, ELSE do something else).
-Again, we will use the gross example from our first formula except that K401 will not be checked for use in this Field's Adjust button and we will assume they have not reached the Limit.
+Again, we’ll use the gross example from our first formula except that K401 won’t be checked for use in this Field's Adjust button and we’ll assume they haven’t reached the Limit.

 LIMIT = 26700; Cut off at which the formula stops calculating